 ToiletsOuthouses are located within a short walk of the day-use area, all campsites, and group sites.
 There is no Sani Dump Station at the park.

 Alcohol / CannabisAlcohol/cannabis consumption by persons of legal age is permitted in registered campsites only.
 Be considerate of your neighbours.
 Disturbances could result in an eviction.

 BoatingCar-top vessels may be carried, not dragged, to and from the waterfront.

 Boaters must launch and remove their vessel from the designated boat launch.
 A $6.00 (+GST) Boat Launch Ticket must be purchased from the Park Office before launching.
 No person shall bring in, park, operate, launch or run ashore a personal watercraft (seadoo/jet-ski).
-(Bylaw No.1399 5.7(c)).
+(Bylaw No.1801 11(8)).

 PetsPets must always be leashed and under control, including in individual campsites.
 Leashes not to exceed 2m in length.
 No electric dog restraints are permitted in lieu of a leash.
 Please be responsible for your pet's behaviour and properly dispose of their waste.

-SwimmingNo lifeguard service provided.
+SwimmingNo lifeguard service is provided.
 Recommended swimming areas may be marked by buoys during the summer season.
 All swimmers are advised that the lake bottom drops off precipitously close to shore and all children should be kept within arm's reach.

 Caution: Swimmer's Itch may be present during summer.
-To lower your chance of getting swimmers itch try applying waterproof sunscreen prior to swimming; rinse and/or towel-off vigorously immediately upon exiting water; and, if you are a strong swimmer, skip the shallows and swim in deeper water.
+To lower your chance of getting swimmer's itch, try applying waterproof sunscreen prior to swimming; rinse and/or towel off vigorously immediately upon exiting the water; and, if you are a strong swimmer, skip the shallows and swim in deeper water.